 Delray Beach is home to some interesting attractions, none odder than the Silverball Museum.
 Featuring over 150 video games and pinball machines, this museum provides a heavy dose of nostalgia.
 The two-floor Silverball Museum also comes with original skeeball machines from Coney Island.

 Outdoor activities include the Morikami Museum and Japanese Gardens.
-Home to six authentic gardens and inspired by different Japanese eras, it’s a great place to stretch out your legs.
+Home to six authentic gardens inspired by different Japanese eras, it’s a great place to stretch your legs.

 RELATED: Most Beautiful Beaches near Fort Lauderdale